hawx/guard-shell/Readme.md

-# Guard-Shell
+# Guard::Shell

-This little addition (1 proper line of code!) to guard allows you to run shell commands when certain files are altered.
+This little addition to guard allows you to run shell commands when files are altered.

 ## Install

 Make sure you have [guard](http://github.com/guard/guard) installed.

 Install the gem with: